Toshio Suzuki: 1985: Beginning of Studio Ghibli

-In 1990, Suzuki was appointed director of the Studio Ghibli company.
-He was producer on Only Yesterday in 1991 and Porco Rosso in 1992.
-Suzuki was in charge of the Ocean Waves project, directed by Tomomi Mochizuki, created by Studio Ghibli for television, which aired in Japan in 1993.
-The following year he worked as producer on Takahata's theatrical release Pom Poko.
-In 1995 he produced director Yoshifumi Kondō’s Whisper of the Heart and On Your Mark, theatrically released together in 1995.
-The latter is a short animated promotional video created by Studio Ghibli for the Japanese pop-duo Chage and Aska.
-In 1995 Suzuki also became the producer on the next feature length Ghibli film project, released, in 1997, under the title he had selected, Princess Mononoke.
-In 1997, Studio Ghibli and Tokuma Shoten merged and Suzuki became the inaugural President.
-1999 saw the release of Takahata's My Neighbors the Yamadas for which Suzuki was the producer.
+In 1990, Suzuki was appointed director of Studio Ghibli.
+He served as producer on Only Yesterday (1991) and Porco Rosso (1992).
+He oversaw the television project Ocean Waves, directed by Tomomi Mochizuki, which aired in Japan in 1993.
+The following year, Suzuki produced Takahata's theatrical feature Pom Poko.
+In 1995, he produced Whisper of the Heart, directed by Yoshifumi Kondō as well as On Your Mark, a short animated promotional film for the Japanese pop-duo Chage and Aska; the two works were released theatrically together.

+In 1995, Suzuki also became producer of the next feature-length Studio Ghibli project, which was released in 1997 under the title Princess Mononoke, a name he selected.
+In the same year, Studio Ghibli merged with Tokuma Shoten, and Suzuki became the inaugural President.
+1999, he produced Takahata's My Neighbors the Yamadas.

-In the year 2000 the live-action film Shiki-Jitsu, was released, directed by Hideaki Anno and produced by Suzuki.
-The animated feature-length film Spirited Away had its premiere on July 20, 2001.
-In October that same year the Ghibli Museum was opened.
-In 2002 director Hiroyuki Morita’s The Cat Returns and Ghiblies episode 2, directed by Yoshiyuki Momose, had their theatrical release.
-In 2003 Spirited Away won the Academy Award for Best Animated Feature.
-Suzuki assumed the role of producer for Innocence directed by Mamoru Oshii, which was released in Japanese theatres in March 2004.
-Howl's Moving Castle had its theatrical release in November that same year.
+In 2000, Suzuki produced the live-action film Shiki-Jitsu, directed by Hideaki Anno.
+Studio Ghibli's animated feature Spirited Away premiered on July 20, 2001, and the Ghibli Museum opened in October of the same year.
+In 2002, The Cat Returns, directed by Hiroyuki Morita, and Ghiblies episode 2, directed by Yoshiyuki Momose, were released theatrically.
+In 2003, Spirited Away won the Academy Award for Best Animated Feature.
+Suzuki served as producer on Mamoru Oshii's Innocence, released in March 2004, and later that year on Howl's Moving Castle, which premiered in November.

 2004: Independent

-In March 2004, Studio Ghibli became independent from Tokuma Shoten and Suzuki was appointed Ghibli corporation president.
+In March 2004, Studio Ghibli became independent from Tokuma Shoten and Suzuki was appointed president of the studio.
 He stepped down from the position in 2008.
-As of 2014 he still serves as the company's managing director and continues to work as film producer.
+As of 2014, Suzuki continued to serve as a managing director of Studio Ghibli and remained active as a film producer.

-2014–2023: Retirement and continuation
+2014–2025: Retirement and continuation

-In March 2014, Suzuki retired as a producer and assumed a new position of general manager at Studio Ghibli.
-However, he has continued to assist with other projects, including acting as a co-producer for The Red Turtle (2016), and lead producer for Earwig and the Witch (2020) and The Boy and the Heron (2023).
+In March 2014, Suzuki retired from his role as a producer and assumed the position of general manager at Studio Ghibli.
+Despite stepping back from day-to-day production duties, he continued to be involved in major projects, serving as a co-producer on The Red Turtle (2016) and as lead producer on Earwig and the Witch (2020) and The Boy and the Heron (2023).

+In October 2023, Studio Ghibli was acquired by Nippon Television Holdings and underwent corporate restructuring, becoming a subsidiary of the broadcaster.
+Following the acquisition, Suzuki became chairman of Studio Ghibli, continuing to play a role in the studio's management and production activities as it entered a new organizational phase.